GRI indexEVVA has been reporting to GRI since 2011

 2–14 Activities of the highest governance body with regard to sustainability reporting

 a. and b.
 The top management level, owner Nicole Ehrlich-Adám, reviews and approves the EVVA sustainability report.
-She is a member of the core sustainability team, has worked on the materiality analysis and was actively involved in the preparation of the report.
+She is a member of the Sustainability Board, has worked on the materiality analysis and was actively involved in the preparation of the report.
 The figures in the report come from reliable internal and external sources, such as the externally audited EVVA environmental reports, input-output analyses or the CO2checks for EVVA carried out by sustainability consultants.

 You can read more about the monitoring of our sustainability goals in 2–12, point c.

 No conflicts of interest are present or known.

 EVVA CEO Stefan Ehrlich-Adám is Deputy Chairman of the Professional Association of the Metalworking Industry (FMTI) in the Austrian Federal Economic Chamber and is particularly committed to the topics of industry, sustainability and education in his role.
 He also demonstrates this commitment through his activities on the executive board of the Federation of Austrian Industry (IV) Vienna, as Head of the Committee for Labour and Social Affairs IV and as Vice-President of the Austrian Standard Institute.

 2–16 Communication of critical impacts